History of Andrew Wiggins in Timeline

 On January 8, 2016, Andrew Wiggins scored a then career-high 35 points in a loss to the Cleveland Cavaliers.

-In 2016, Andrew Wiggins helped Canada win the bronze medal at the FIBA Americas Championship, a qualifying tournament for the Summer Olympics; he led the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.
+In 2016, Wiggins helped Canada win the bronze medal, leading the team in scoring, with 15.1 points per game, and he was named to the All-Tournament Team.

 On October 11, 2017, Andrew Wiggins signed a five-year, $148 million contract extension with the Timberwolves.

-On February 7, 2018, in a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the plateau.
+On February 7, 2018, during a game against the Cleveland Cavaliers, Andrew Wiggins reached 6,000 career points, becoming the sixth-youngest player to reach the milestone at 22 years, 349 days old.

-On October 24, 2018, Andrew Wiggins was inactive for the second time in his career due to a bruised right quadriceps.
+On October 24, 2018, Andrew Wiggins was inactive for the Timberwolves' loss to the Toronto Raptors due to a bruised right quadriceps.

 January 18, 2020: First Career Triple-Double

-On January 18, 2020, Andrew Wiggins achieved his first career triple-double with 18 points, 10 rebounds, and a career-high 11 assists.
+On January 18, 2020, Andrew Wiggins recorded his first career triple-double with 18 points, 10 rebounds, and a career-high 11 assists.

-February 6, 2020: Traded to Golden State Warriors
+February 6, 2020: Trade to Golden State Warriors

-On February 6, 2020, Andrew Wiggins was traded to the Golden State Warriors.
+On February 6, 2020, Andrew Wiggins was traded to the Golden State Warriors along with two draft picks in exchange for Jacob Evans, D'Angelo Russell, and Omari Spellman.

 2020: FIBA Men's Olympic Qualifying Tournament